bibhutiregmi1/chatbot/readme.md

 2) Make changes in files
 in nlu.yml
-- intent: corona_info(kasto questions lai yo intent)
+- intent: corona_info(questions for this classifying as this intent?)
   examples: |
     - what is corona?
     - what is covid?